williamtrang/VaCe/README.md

 ```

 ## Image Specifications
-Input folder will only read .tif files
+Input folder will only read .tif files.
+Images should be of cells stained with DAPI to highlight chromosomes blue.

 ## Tasks
 ### `make centers`